 When I started my practice over thirty years ago, I committed to unclothe the lie that “words can never hurt.”
 They can and they do, in stunning and devastating ways.
 When society collectively comes to that conclusion, the emotional abuse of children will become less common.

 If you or a loved one is struggling with past abuse, The Center • A Place of HOPE is here to help.
-Our team is skilled at navigating these sensitive issues, and bringing healing to the whole family.
+Our team is skilled at navigating these sensitive issues, and bringing healing and treatment for emotional abuse to the whole family.
 For more information, fill out this form or call 1-888-747-5592 to speak confidentially with a specialist today.